ConductorOne/baton-vgs/README.md

 ## Prerequisites

 - Access to the Very Good Security dashboard.
 - API key.
-To get the API key log in to the Cloudflare dashboard and go to User Profile -> API Tokens -> View button of Global API Key
+To get the API key log in to the Very Good Security dashboard and go to User Profile -> API Tokens -> View button of Global API Key
-- Email - email used to login to Cloudflare dashboard.
+- Email - email used to login to Very Good Security dashboard.
 - Account ID

 ## brew